By: Jef Cliber, Box Office Manager

 Maybe it was O’Hara’s portrayal of a divorced working woman raising a child on her own that captured people’s attention and helped the film achieve great success?
 Maybe Gwenn was just destined for this role, as he played the part so well to so many people that many refer to this as THE definitive portrayal of Santa Claus.
 Who can say for sure?
 What I can say is that this film succeeds in making us all believe in a little bit of Christmas magic once more.

 I do think the film’s success has a lot to do with that juxtaposition of fantasy and harsh reality.
 I mean, we have politics influencing a court case.
 How believable is that?
 That Kris is accused of being a Schizophrenic and is given a psychological evaluation shines a light on how we treat those suffering from mental illness.
 The commercial aspects of business and how greed can ruin all the joy of giving a gift are explored.
-There is really a lot in this movie to unpack.
+There really is a lot in this movie to unpack.
 The court case and how it evolves seems not only plausible but also very real in both how it plays out and the actual outcome.
 That isn’t just clever writing: that’s cinematic gold.
 (That’s the truth too: the film won its other 2 Oscars in 1947 for writing.)

 The film takes us all on this journey, treating all its myriad of subjects with a realistic and adult perspective.
 It never gives in to the child’s perspective, although it does present such.
 I think this makes the film so much richer than if done the other way.
 In the end, Kris is determined not to get Susan to believe – that only took him speaking Dutch – but rather her mother, Doris.
 Doris has abandoned that aspect of fairy tales and make-believe.
 In short, Doris has given up on imagination and dreams.
 In the end, that’s who Kris is really trying to win over.
 It is so much more rewarding to convince the adult than the child.
 Amazingly, for the movie to succeed it isn’t about the court case victory.
 All it takes, is a cane leaning against a wall.